-G. New Jersey Consumer Fraud Act (NJS 56:8-2, 56:8-3.1, 56:8-13, 56:8-14, 56:8-15) This Act makes unlawful the use of "any unconscionable commercial practice, deception, fraud, false pretense, false promise, misrepresentation, or the knowing concealment, suppression, or omission of any material fact", with the intent that others rely upon it, in connection with the sale, rental, or distribution of any items or services by a person, or with the subsequent performance of that person.
+G. New Jersey Consumer Fraud Act (N.J.
+Stat.
+56:8-2, 56:8-3.1, 56:8-13, 56:8-14, 56:8-15) The New Jersey Consumer Fraud Act makes unlawful the use of "any unconscionable commercial practice, deception, fraud, false pretense, false promise, misrepresentation, or the knowing concealment, suppression, or omission of any material fact", with the intent that others rely upon it, in connection with the sale, rental, or distribution of any items or services by a person, or with the subsequent performance of that person.
 This law permits the N.J.
 Attorney General, in addition to any other penalty provided by law, to assess a penalty of not more than \$10,000 for the first offense and not more than \$20,000 for the second and each subsequent offense.
 Restitution to the victim also can be ordered.

-H. New Jersey False Claims Act (NJSA 2C:32-1 et.
-Seq.)
+H. New Jersey False Claims Act (N.J.
+Stat.
+2C:32-1 et. seq.)

-The New Jersey False Claims Act (NJFCA) was enacted in January, 2008 and became effective in March 2008.
-It has similar provisions to the federal False Claims Act.
-For example, The Attorney General may bring an action against an individual or entity that makes a false claim.
-In addition, the NJFCA also allows individuals to bring a private right of action in the name of the State against wrongdoers and be able to collect a penalty from those wrongdoers.
-Under the NJFCA, the civil penalties were increased from to \$2,000 per false or fraudulent claim to the federal level which is currently \$5,500 to \$11,000 per false or fraudulent claim under the NJ Medical Assistance and Health Services Act.
+The New Jersey False Claims Act ("NJFCA") was enacted in January 2008 and became effective in March 2008.
+It has similar provisions to the Federal FCA.
+For example, the New Jersey Attorney General may bring an action against an individual or entity that makes a false claim.
+In addition, the NJFCA also allows individuals to bring a private right of action in the name of the State of New Jersey against wrongdoers and be able to collect a penalty from those wrongdoers.
+Under the NJFCA, the civil penalties per false or fraudulent claim is between \$13,508 and \$27,018.